hikarusm/HELLO_WORLD/README.md

 Before I entered the college, I have heard GigHub several times.
 So I'm comming now.
 Wish I can be  really something one day...

+The Second Time to test the new branch.